 The local people were very interested in the case and sympathetic towards the accused.
-The men appeared before local magistrates on the Monday after they landed, when they were remanded in custody until the Thursday- rather to their surprise, because they had planned to return to their homes!
+The men appeared before local magistrates on Monday after they landed when they were remanded in custody until the Thursday- rather to their surprise because they had planned to return to their homes!
 At the second hearing they were allowed home on bail (much of which was put up by Falmouth supporters)

-The “Packet” also reported that the memorial headstone in Pear Tree Churchyard was paid for by Mr Haskins, Engineer, of London.
-It was supposed to bear a copy of a photograph of Richard Parker by ‘the endolythic process’, but the picture in your article shows no sign of this.
+The “Packet” also reported that the memorial headstone in Pear Tree Churchyard was paid for by Mr. Haskins, Engineer, of London.
+It was supposed to bear a copy of a photograph of Richard Parker by ‘the endolithic process’, but the picture in your article shows no sign of this.
 (The photo supposedly used was of Richard’s brother William at age 17, because of their strong resemblance)

-I now live in Falmouth, but once lived in Brightlinsea (and later in Ipswich), the area where two of the survivors lived.
+I now live in Falmouth, but once lived in Brightlingsea (and later in Ipswich).
+This is the area where two of the survivors lived.
 At that time I worked as a professional yacht skipper myself, and sailed several times into Southampton- happily, I never had to dine off my crew!

 R J DOWNHAM- Falmouth, Cornwall

-I was reading your story about Richard Parker.
-I wondered if you have read Life of Pi by Yann Martel where a boy is shipwrecked on a lifeboat with a Bengal tiger called – Richard Parker.
-I wondered if the author new the story or is this yet another coincidence.
+Have read Life of Pi by Yann Martel where a boy is shipwrecked on a lifeboat with a Bengal tiger called – Richard Parker?
+Did the author know the story or is this yet another coincidence?

 Strange coincidences article is Copyright Craig Hamilton-Parker

 Sent by post 1 Nov 2003 From Sarah Monks – Hong Kong